jjlee/git-meld-index/README.md

 meld-index`.
 I'm not sure how one does something similar with vimdiff (which is a terminal application): if you know, let me know.

+Q. Why not just use <favourite staging tool>?

+A. Different tools have different pros and cons.
+You should use what works best for you for a given task!
+However, I do find tools like meld have some advantages -- see the list at the top of this README for some of them.
+Try it and see what works for you.

 John Lee, 2015-06
 jjl@pobox.com